lcolosi/WaveSpectrum/README.md

 4. If you follow the steps above you should be able to reproduce all figures, by running `figXX.m` from the `src` directory without having to adjust any paths.

-**Note on MatLab software Version:** Code was developed using MatLab R2022a.
+**Note on MatLab software version:** Code was developed using MatLab R2022a.
 Version released before and after this may run into some errors.

 # How to cite this code